Masters’ Reading Room

 Three historic sites surround the Lahaina library: the foundation of Kamehameha I’s ‘palace,’ a birthing stone and an early 1900s...

 To see Maui’s undersea wonders without getting wet, consider a trip on the Atlantis.
 The price is steep, but this 65-footer is a real...

 Whether you’re looking for fountain drinks or hard-hitting cocktails, this breezy, ’50s-inspired cafe is an easygoing spot to wet your...

 It’s a hunka-hunka burger love at Cool Cat Cafe, a lively doo-wop diner where most of the burgers, sandwiches and salads are named for...

 Baldwin House information

-Reverend Dwight Baldwin, a missionary doctor, built this house in 1834, making it the oldest Western-style building in Lahaina.
+Reverend Dwight Baldwin, a missionary doctor, built this house in 1834–35, making it the oldest surviving Western-style building in Lahaina.
 It served as both his home and the community’s first medical clinic.
-The coral and rock walls are a hefty 24in thick, which keeps the house cool year-round.
-The exterior walls are now plastered over, but you can get a sense of how they originally appeared by looking at the Masters’ Reading Room next door.
+The coral-and-rock walls are a hefty 24in thick, which keeps the house cool year-round.
+The exterior walls have been plastered over, but you can get a sense of how they originally appeared next door at the Masters’ Reading Room , which now houses an art gallery.

 It took the Baldwins 161 days to get here from their native Connecticut, sailing around Cape Horn at the southern tip of South America.
-Dr Baldwin’s passport and Bible are on display, as well as representative period furniture.
+Dr Baldwin’s passport and representative period furniture are on display.
 A doctor’s ‘scale of fees’ states that $50 was the price for treating a ‘very great sickness’, while a ‘very small sickness’ cost $10.
 It’s only a cold, Doc, I swear.